Electrum Discovery (CVE:ELY) Stock Price Down 14.3% – Time to Sell?

-Electrum Discovery Corp (CVE:ELY – Get Free Report)’s share price was down 14.3% during mid-day trading on Saturday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-Approximately 741,900 shares changed hands during mid-day trading, an increase of 77% from the average daily volume of 420,225 shares.
+Electrum Discovery Corp (CVE:ELY – Get Free Report) shares dropped 14.3% on Friday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+Approximately 741,900 shares were traded during mid-day trading, an increase of 77% from the average daily volume of 420,225 shares.
 The stock had previously closed at C$0.07.

-The company has a current ratio of 1.73, a quick ratio of 21.82 and a debt-to-equity ratio of 9.05.
-The stock has a market capitalization of C$4.44 million and a P/E ratio of -2.00.
-The company has a fifty day simple moving average of C$0.12 and a two-hundred day simple moving average of C$0.10.
+The firm has a market cap of C$4.44 million and a PE ratio of -2.00.
+The company has a quick ratio of 21.82, a current ratio of 1.73 and a debt-to-equity ratio of 9.05.
+The stock’s fifty day simple moving average is C$0.12 and its two-hundred day simple moving average is C$0.10.

 Electrum Discovery Corp. operates as a mineral exploration and development company.
 It focuses on the Western Tethyan Belt with activities in the Republic of Serbia.
 The company's flagship project is the copper-gold Timok East Project.
 The company is based in Vancouver, Canada.